Income-Based Repayment (IBR)

 - Payments are tied to household income and family size.

-- The maximum payment is capped at an amount equal to the Standard 10-year repayment plan, which is determined when entering IBR.
+- The maximum payment is capped at the Standard 10-year repayment plan (determined when entering IBR).

-- A postponement of interest capitalization occurs until a PFH no longer exists.
-Capitalization could be postpones until residency is over.
+- Postponement of interest capitalization occurs until a PFH no longer exists.
+Capitalization could be postponed until residency is over.

-- A partial interest subsidy is available for the first three years.
+- A partial interest subsidy is available for the first three years on subsidized loans.
 There is no limit to how much interest can capitalize.

 - The IBR repayment plan is a qualifying plan for

 To help determine your monthly payment under IBR, use the .

 Submit the Income-Driven Repayment Plan Request form online at , or contact your servicer.

 Example of a PGY-1 Resident in IBR (borrowed prior to 7/1/2014)*

 (1) Based on AAMC estimate of 2020 first post-M.D. year median stipend